Creation and Evolution

 More details on these approaches are in this Wikipedia article on Creation and Evolution

 Background Information about churches:

 Different individuals and groups within the universal church have different viewpoints.

 Eastern orthodox Church.
 One of its publications writes, “While humans may have evolved physically under the direction and guidance and plan of the Creator, their souls could not have evolved any more than the powers of reasoning, speaking, or the ability to act creatively could have simply evolved.
 In such a scenario the Creator intervened by breathing His Spirit into man and giving him life, as stated in Genesis.”
 See source.
 Also see their Statement of 1982

 Roman Catholic Church.
 It has never denied Darwinian evolution, but does insist that God would have created the human soul. source.

 Protestant Churches.
-Some protestant churches have never denied Darwinism.
-Here are some denominations that officially deny Darwinism:
+Some protestant churches have never denied Darwinism, but here are two denominations that do officially deny Darwinism:

-The LCMS¹ has published a report on faith and science.
-It prepares Christians for meaningful dialog with “scientism.”
+The LCMS in 2015 published a report on faith and science to prepare Christians for meaningful dialog with “scientism.”
 For a one-page review, see http://blogs.lcms.org/2015/ctcr-science-theology.
 The entire book is available free as a pdf file.
 Click on “In Christ all things Hold together” at this site: http://www.lcms.org/page.aspx?pid=465